-The committee shall normally meet quarterly.
+The committee shall normally meet quarterly, unless the Member Secretary indicates the committee has no agenda for that quarter.
 If the chairperson desires, the committee may hold special meetings to consider urgent matters.
-The quorum of NCB meeting shall be formed with the presence of one-third members.
+The quorum of NCB meeting shall be formed with the presence of a majority (7) of the members.
 2.1.4 Adoption of resolutions, guidelines or policies

-The endorsement of at least two third Members shall be needed for adoption of resolution, guidelines or policy decisions
+The endorsement of majority members shall be needed for adoption of resolution, guidelines or policy decisions.